With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-This is partly due to some fairly famous novels written on the subject, but the logic here makes sense.
+This is partly due to some famous novels written on the subject, but the logic here sort of makes sense.
 Megalodon was a 60-foot shark that hunted near shore and fed on large whales and other marine creatures.
-Obviously if such a creature still existed it would be visible and well known.
+Obviously, if such a creature still existed it would be visible and well known.
 This fact alone is enough for most researchers to conclude that Megalodon is extinct.

 So, the Pacific Ocean floor is like a big conveyor belt, slowly marching westward over time, where it is recycled into the depths of the Mariana Trench.
 This makes the ocean floor in the Mariana Trench the oldest in the world, dating back around 180 million years.

 At its deepest, at a spot called Challenger Deep, the Marina Trench measures over 35,000 feet.
 By comparison, that's about 6,000 feet deeper than Mount Everest is tall.

 Is it really possible a shark could live at those depths?
 Does anything live at those depths?